Timeline

 1988

 • Violent campaign by nationalists against English and other foreign influences and immigration.
 Violence erupts most horrifically in the eastern Centrebs of the Province.
-Twenty-five Saxons living in the Province are lynched and at least 60 Saxon homes are burnt.
+Twenty-five Saxons living in the Province are lynched and at least sixty Saxon homes are burnt.

 1990

-• Costenhin, Duke of Kemr (Crown Prince), dies of cancer: his son, Pedr, is recognised as heir apparent of Kemr
+• Costenhin, Duke of Kemr (Crown Prince), dies of cancer.
+His son, Pedr, is recognised as heir apparent of Kemr.

 1991